A Shocked Wind Interpretation of an Odd Radio Circle: Observations, Data, and Spectral Fitting

 We reduced the data using the Python version of the KCWI Data Reduction Pipeline (DRP, v1.2.0), the KSkyWizard Python package (https://github.com/zhuyunz/KSkyWizard), and the IFSRED IDL library \citep{Rupke14}.
 Initial sky subtraction was performed using the DRP with manual selection of a sky mask region within each pointing.
 KSkyWizard was used to improve the sky subtraction, using principal component analysis (PCA) techniques, and the telluric correction.
 The standard star BD+26d2606 was used for flux calibration.
 Wavelengths were converted to vacuum.

 Following these pipeline stages, we resampled the data onto 0.29$\arcsec$ $\times$ 0.29$\arcsec$ spaxel grids using the routine IFSR\_KCWIRESAMPLE and rotated the mosaiced data cube to a position angle of 0 degrees.
 The resulting data cube has dimensions of 65 $\times$ 70 spaxels, covering 19$\arcsec$ $\times$ 20$\arcsec$.
-Assuming a $\Lambda$CDM Planck 2020 cosmology \citep{Planck20} the physical dimensions of a single KCWI pointing correspond to 113 kpc $\times$ 122 kpc at the redshift of the source, $z$=0.4515.
+Assuming a $\Lambda$CDM Planck 2018 cosmology \citep{Planck20} with H$_0$ = 67 \kms \ Mpc$^{-1}$, $\Omega_m$ = 0.315, and $\Omega_{\Lambda}$ = 0.685, the physical dimensions of a single KCWI pointing correspond to 113 kpc $\times$ 122 kpc at the redshift of the source, $z$=0.4515.